sagarvincent/sagarvincent/README.md

 # 🌞 Sagar Vincent

-- 🔭 I’m currently doing a Master's in Robotics at the University of Birmingham
+- 🔭 I’m a graduate in MSc.
+Robotics from the University of Birmingham
 - 🌱 I’m currently learning Generative AI
 - 👯 I’m looking to collaborate on open-source projects in software/AI engineering
 - 💬 Ask me about anything in the space of AI